 Drinking too much alcohol can increase your risk of developing a range of health problems including mouth, throat and breast cancer.

-The CMO advise that if you regularly drink as much as 14 units per week, it's best to spread your drinking evenly over three or more days.
+The UK CMOs advise that if you regularly drink as much as 14 units per week, it's best to spread your drinking evenly over three or more days.
 If you wish to cut down the amount you drink, a good way to achieve this is to have several drink-free days.